The Ignatian Presupposition

 Sounds like this approach would help the relationship along, right?
 Fortunately, there’s no need to confine this way of proceeding to the experience of the Spiritual Exercises retreat.
 The Presupposition is a fundamental attitude towards others, choosing to see their God-given goodness before anything else.
 It is not an invitation to others to walk all over us or an excuse to ignore evidence of a malicious intent.
 Practicing the Presupposition expresses a desire to find common ground so as to work together to further the flourishing of the reign of God.

 Some parishioners may be familiar with the blue cards printed with the Presupposition that are given out at some parish meetings and activities.
 As a parish community we are endeavoring to deepen our practice of the Presupposition in our daily lives.
-The parish’s Ignatian Spirituality & Jesuit Identity Committee is in the final stages of developing a training on the use of the Presupposition that it will offer to interested parish committees and groups.
-A group of parish staff members are also exploring how the use of the Presupposition could enhance working relationships.
-And members of our Young Adult Community are already practiced at gently reminding each other when they’ve strayed from the Presupposition.
+The parish’s Ignatian Spirituality & Jesuit Identity Committee offers a training on the use of the Presupposition to interested parish committees and groups.
+Please contact Catherine Heinhold at email@example.com for more information or to schedule a training.